-We are currently at step 19 in this process for CSET: Dance and CSET: Theatre.
+We are currently at step 19 in this process for CSET: MS, Subtest III.

-For each of these CSET examinations, a California content expert advisory panel was recruited and appointed by the Executive Director to review the new CSET: Dance and CSET: Theatre test items.
-Throughout the fall of 2020, the Commission's standing Bias Review Committee, and expert panels of California educators participated in reviews of all the new test questions for appropriateness and for alignment to the 2019 California Arts Standards and to the recently adopted CSET: Dance and CSET: Theatre SMRs.
+A California content expert advisory panel was recruited and appointed by the Executive Director to review the new CSET: MS, Subtest III test items.
+Throughout the fall of 2021, the Commission's standing Bias Review Committee and expert panels of California educators participated in reviews of all the new test questions for appropriateness and for alignment to the 2019 California Arts Standards and to the recently adopted Multiple Subjects SMRs.

-Field-testing of the new test items to see how they performed under actual testing conditions was conducted between April and May 2021, after which the results were analyzed, and decisions were made about the final bank of items for operational use with candidates who take the examination.
-The revised CSET: Dance and CSET: Theatre examinations became operational for candidates in October 2021.
-Prior to the initial administration of the new CSET: Dance and CSET: Theatre examinations, a standard setting study was conducted.
+Field-testing of the new test items to see how they performed under actual testing conditions was conducted between January and February 2022, after which the results were analyzed, and decisions were made about the final bank of items for operational use with candidates who take the examination.
+The revised CSET: MS: Subtest III became operational for candidates in August 2022.
+Following the initial administrations of the new CSET: MS: Subtest III, a standard setting study was conducted.
 The results of that standard setting are presented later in this item.